Souvik-0612/Bridge/system_notes.md

          - pass with weak diamonds
          - bid shortness with strong hand.

+We also have some unassigned bids

 - 1NT-3!c-?
-Unassinged.
 Possible use as a game forcing Puppet hand with a 3cM, looking for a 5-3 fit in a major with opener.
+- 1NT-3!d ?
+Possible use, two suiters in minors
+- 1NT-3!h and 1NT-3!s, possible use: splinters

 ### 2NT opening

 We use Stayman and transfers as usual, including texas.
 With 3 card minors,  bid 3!c puppet Stayman (GF)

   - 3!d denies 5 card major (has one 4cM)